128technology/docs/docs/upgrade_restricted_access.md

 sidebar_label: Upgrades with Restricted Internet Access
 ---

-The standard upgrade workflow is for individual instances of SSR software to download upgrades directly from mirror servers hosted and managed by Juniper on the public internet.
-However, we recognize that there are deployments where the SSR does not have internet access.
-In this case, you can configure the routers to retrieve software from a conductor.
+In some secure deployments where networks are strictly internal to an organization, SSR devices do not have access to the internet to download updated software.
+In these networks, referred to as "air-gap" networks, it is necessary to manually download the SSR software on to a device such as a USB and perform an upgrade from inside the network.

+To identify a device in an air-gap network, SSR conductors and routers are configured in `offline-mode`, indicating they do not have internet access.
+This is defined in the `router > system > software-update > repository` configuration, using the `source-type` setting.
+Upgrading devices in this configuration is addressed in this document.

-There are four configurable software access modes on a router:
+Other configurable software access modes on a router:

 - `conductor-only`: The router retrieves software versions only from the conductor.
+This is often used on internal networks where the routers do not have direct internet access.
-- `prefer-conductor`: The router will retrieve software versions from the conductor, and fall back to using the internet.
+- `prefer-conductor`: The router will retrieve software versions from the conductor, but if the conductor is not available it will fall back to using the internet.
 - `internet-only` (default): The router will use Juniper's publicly hosted repositories for retrieving software images.
-- `offline-mode`: This mode is used for conductors and routers that do not have internet access - "air-gap" networks.

-In the `router > system > software-update > repository` configuration, use the `source-type` setting to define the software update repository to one of the first three values; `conductor-only`, `prefer-conductor`, or `internet-only`.

-With each of these settings, the conductor(s) require internet access, and the routers must be able to resolve internet hosted repositories.
-Because the access mode is configured on the router, your collection of routers can each use different preferences.
-For example, a router on the internet can use a Juniper repository, but another router managed by the same conductor sitting in an isolated environment can use the conductor.

-## Offline Mode
+For information about configuring software access modes on a router, please see, [Software Access Modes](insert link here when it is done)

+## How Does it Work?

-In networks that do not have internet access, routers can be configured to override the `source-type` setting and retrieve software directly from the conductor.
+In networks that do not have internet access, routers are configured to override the `source-type` setting and retrieve software directly from the conductor.

+### Setting Offline Mode

 In the GUI, set `router > system > software-update > repository > offline-mode` to `true`.

 **From the PCLI:**
 ```